ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator/ros_controller_package.md

 - `/open_manipulator/goal_drawing_trajectory` ([open_manipulator_msgs/SetDrawingTrajectory]{: .popup})
 The user can use this service to create a drawing trajectory.
 The user can create the circle, the rhombus, the heart, and the straight line trajectory.

+- `/moveit/get_joint_position` ([open_manipulator_msgs/GetJointPosition]{: .popup})
+This service is used when using moveit!
+The user can use this service to receives a joint position which is calculated by move_group.

+- `/moveit/get_kinematics_pose` ([open_manipulator_msgs/GetKinematicsPose]{: .popup})
+This service is used when using moveit!
+The user can use this service to receives a kinematics pose which is calculated by move_group.

+- `/moveit/set_joint_position` ([open_manipulator_msgs/SetJointPosition]{: .popup})
+This service is used when using moveit!
+The user can use this service to create a trajectory in the [joint space]{: .popup} by move_group.
+The user inputs the angle of the target joint and the total time of the trajectory.

+- `/moveit/set_kinematics_pose` ([open_manipulator_msgs/SetKinematicsPose]{: .popup})
+This service is used when using moveit!
+The user can use this service to create a trajectory in the [task space]{: .popup} by move_group.
+The user inputs the kinematics pose of the OpenManipulator end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.

 [open_manipulator_msgs/GetJointPosition]: /docs/en/popup/open_manipulator_msgs_GetJointPosition/
 [open_manipulator_msgs/GetKinematicsPose]: /docs/en/popup/open_manipulator_msgs_GetKinematicsPose/